Presentations 8th Forum Plastic Recyclates

 • Dr. Elke Metzsch-Zilligen

-Director Plastics Division | Fraunhofer Institute for Structural Durability and System Reliability LBF
+Division Director Research and Developement »Materials« | Fraunhofer Institute for Structural Durability and System Reliability LBF

 Dr. Metzsch-Zilligen studied chemistry at the University of Cologne and received her PhD in physical chemistry in 2006.
 After working in the food industry for several years, she joined the German Plastics Institute (DKI) in 2011, which was integrated into Fraunhofer LBF in 2012.
 There she headed the “Additivation and Durability” department until April 1, 2024, when she subsequently took over as director of the plastics division at Fraunhofer LBF.